• Follow Us

 How to Reach Zuluk

-People travelling to Dzuluk from East Sikkim adjacent Bengal region, that is the Kalimpong subdivision, would do better to travel through Pedong, Reshi, and Aritar route.
+People travelling to Dzuluk from East Sikkim adjacent Bengal region, that is the Kalimpong subdivision, would do better to travel through the Pedong, Reshi, and Aritar routes.

 From Gangtok – 90 km, about 4 hours